NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 1. In the **Create a new project** window, select **C#**, **Windows**, and **Library** in the dropdown lists.

-1. In the resulting list of project templates, select **Class library** (with the description, *A project for creating a class library that targets .NET or .NET standard*), and then select **Next**.
+1. In the resulting list of project templates, select **Class Library** (with the description, *A project for creating a class library that targets .NET or .NET standard*), and then select **Next**.

 1. In the **Configure your new project** window, enter *AppLogger* for the **Project name**, and then select **Next**.

 1. In the **Additional information** window, select **.NET Standard 2.1** (or the latest version) for **Framework**, and then select **Create**.

    > [!TIP]
    > Unless you have a reason to choose otherwise, .NET Standard is the preferred target for NuGet packages, as it provides compatibility with the widest range of consuming projects.
+For more information, see [Create and publish a package using Visual Studio (.NET Standard)](create-and-publish-a-package-using-visual-studio.md).

 1. To ensure the project was created properly, select **Build** > **Build Solution**.
 The DLL is found within the Debug folder (or Release if you build that configuration instead).